Felix von Manteuffel

 Felix von Manteuffel (born Friedrich Karl Baron von Manteuffel-Szoege 6 May 1945) is a German actor.

 Manteuffel was born in Bayrischzell to a family of Baltic-German origin.
 He attended an acting school in Munich from 1967 to 1970 and first appeared on stage in 1969 in Bertolt Brecht's Die Ausnahme und die Regel at the Munich Kammerspiele.
 Manteuffel was a member of the Kammerspiele ensemble from 1972 to 1984.

 Manteuffel has performed at several German theaters, including the theater in Ulm, the Schauspiel in Köln, Deutsches Schauspielhaus (Hamburg), and Bayerisches Staatsschauspiel (Munich).
-He is also a well-known TV actor.
+He is also a well-known TV actor and voice actor in radio dramas.

 Manteuffel has been married to the actress Leslie Malton since 1995.